dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 2. **Organize smarter** </br>
 Every separate UI entity (e.g. Health Bar, Ammo counter, Stamina Bar etc.) should be organized inside an empty gameObject.
 Groups of entities that share a visibility state should also be put into a empty gameObject container with a consistent name, “Content” for instance.
 This is useful when a group of entities should be turned on or off according to the logic of the game. </br>
-Create and use such containers **carefully** because many unnecessary objects will make the hierarchy too complex and leave a mark on the performance.
+Create and use such containers **carefully** because too many unnecessary objects will make the hierarchy overly complicated and leave a mark on the performance.

-2. **Stick to it** </br>
+3. **Stick to it** </br>
 Stick to whatever naming format you chose internally and follow it across all projects.
 ![Alt](element_naming.png)